"Krein" regularization method: Krein space quantization

 \section{Krein space quantization}

-Let us first remind some features of Krein space quantization in the interaction case.
+Let us first remember some Krein space quantization features in the interaction case.
 The Krein space is defined as a direct sum of a Hilbert space and an anti-Hilbert space.
 The physical states belong to the Hilbert space with a positive norm.
 In general, the effect of the $S$-matrix with operators acting on the physical subspace of Krein space yields a new state, which is out of the physical space:

 Then the inner product of this new state with a physical state result in the projection of this new state onto the Hilbert space as well: